Table of Contents:

 E-voting uses ring signatures with both linkability and traceability.
 Not only will verifiers link to ring signatures from a particular private key, but they will also be privy to the signer's public key.
 Individuals can cast votes without compromising their identities to parties other than a trusted electoral umpire.

-Monero is a private blockchain network that uses ring signatures along with Ring Confidential Transactions (an advanced form of ring signatures that also involves stealth addresses) to drive private crypto transactions.
+Monero is a private blockchain network with a circulating supply of 18.2 million $XMR and a $2.6B market cap.
+It uses ring signatures along with Ring Confidential Transactions (an advanced form of ring signature that also involves stealth addresses) to drive private crypto transactions.

 Monero uses several public keys pulled with a triangular distribution method, and the signer's keys create a ring of possible signers.
 All the possible signers are equally valid, making the transaction output untraceable.
 This creates plausible deniability for each transaction output.